-- Your goals - Put fun back in the relationship?
+- Your goals - Put the fun back in the relationship?
 Try new things together?
-Rejuvenate your sex life?
+Rejuvenate your love life?

 - Your budget - A weekend at a New England B&B?
 Or a two-week Greek cruise?
 Stick with what you can afford.
 Remember, the idea is to get rid of stress.